-While Santa Claus and Frosty decorations have their place, especially in a child-friendly home, I am going for a more subtle look overall this Christmas.
+While Santa Claus and Frosty decorations have their place, especially in a child-friendly home, I am going for a more subtle, natural look overall this Christmas.
 My decorations started with this rustic DIY Advent calendar, which I finally got up on the wall just yesterday.

 I was inspired by a similar piece that I saw in Better Homes and Gardens magazine.
-I don't have a lot of experience with crafts, but I thought this project looked pretty darn simple, even for someone like me.
+I don't have a lot of experience with crafts, but I thought this project looked pretty darn simple, even for a relative beginner like me.

-And it would have been simple...if I could find the little muslin drawstring bags.
+And this rustic Advent calendar diy would have been simple...if I could find the little muslin drawstring bags.
 I confidently headed to my local crafts superstore.
 I found the number stamps no problem, although they were a bit smaller than I would have liked, and a lot more expensive.
 Luckily, I had a 50% off one item coupon.
 I got a couple of green and red stamp pads too.
 But no muslin bags.
 I checked the dollar store too.
 No bags.
 With December 1st quickly approaching I decided I would have to stop my store searches and head online.